hamzehbhamdan/CareConnect/README.md

 - **Progressive Disclosure**: Information is presented in digestible chunks
 - **Clear Navigation**: Users always know where they are and what's next
 - **Accessibility**: Built with WCAG guidelines in mind

+## Deployment

+The project is configured for deployment on Netlify:
+1. Fork or clone this repository
+2. Connect your GitHub repository to Netlify
+3. Netlify will automatically deploy from the main branch

 ## Contributing